From Natsume Sōseki to Murakami Haruki: Discovering Japanese Literature in English

 2. Prepare for comprehension questions that will be sent to you at least 5 days before the class

-The Oxford Book of Japanese Short Stories Edited by Theodore W. Goosen (Oxford)
+The Penguin Book of Japanese Short Stories edited by Jay Rubin

 Class Times & Dates

 All lessons take place from PST California Time 3:30-5:05 PM (EST NY Time 6:30-8:05 PM)

 (The Tohoku Earthquake, Tsunami and Nuclear Meltdown, 2011)